 Each year of the course is divided into easy to manage Units, which you study whilst listening to the audio and movie lectures from the School and reading the specially selected books.
 The recordings bring the best of the classroom teachings to you at home.
 You get numerous recordings of patient cases with discussions as well as generous amounts of supporting information, examples of student work and model answers.
 During the course you are guided through the topics by reference to books and supporting explanations, descriptions, and diagrams.
 You are able to check your progress and reinforce your learning through self-assessment questions and model answers.
 At the end of each Unit you write up your assessments and then send them off to your personal tutor.
 All our tutors are highly skilled mentors and are used to working with students from across the world.
 They are also all professional homeopaths and almost all of them studied with us at the School of Homeopathy.

 Each course is accompanied by a book list that is essential reading for your study.
-We offer these books with a discount through Alternative Training.
+We offer these books with a discount through The School of Health.

 Clinical Observation & Practice